Joseph Gillis: Career

 Gillis was born on 3 August 1911 in Sunderland, in the north east of England.
 He studied at Trinity College, Cambridge, completing his doctoral thesis on "Some Geometrical Properties of Linearly Measurable Plane Sets of Points" under A.S.
 Besicovitch in 1935.
 During World War II he worked in Bletchley Park as a cryptographer.
 He taught maths at Queen's University Belfast between 1937 and 1947.

-In 1948 he immigrated to Israel and joined the Weizmann Institute of Science (then the Ziv Institute), where he, along with others, founded the Department of Applied Mathematics.
-He also served as the Academic Secretary.
+In 1948 he immigrated to Israel and joined the Weizmann Institute of Science (then the Ziv Institute), where he became a founding member of the Department of Applied Mathematics.
 During the Academic Year 1954-1955 he visited the Institute for Advanced Study as part of the Electronic Computer Project headed by John von Neumann.
 He was very active in advancing mathematics education, and chaired the department of Science Teaching at the Weizmann Institute.
 He also started the Israel Mathematics Olympiad and coached the Israeli team for many years, as well as edited mathematics periodicals for high school students and amateurs.